 The Policy and Procedure Development policy (available here in English, Spanish, Hmong, Tibetan, and Chinese) governs the development of policies and procedures affecting all of FP&M.

-Apprenticeship Pilot Program (NEW)
+Apprenticeship Pilot Programs

 The Employee Referral Program is a way for FP&M employees to help highly qualified external candidates find a rewarding career at FP&M. By referring a highly qualified candidate, FP&M employees will be assisting FP&M to recruit and hire extraordinary talent.
 FP&M employees will receive a $750 reward (subject to required deductions and tax withholdings), with a maximum reward of $2,250 per calendar year, equivalent to three (3) referrals if their referred candidate is hired according to the program’s rules and policies.